prototypejs/prototypejs.github.com/contribute.markdown

   * keep variable names nice and descriptive;
   * don't forget to pick low-hanging performance fruit in common constructs such as loops;
   * follow the conventions already laid out in the code.

+We use [Mocha](http://mochajs.org) for testing along with [Proclaim](https://github.com/rowanmanning/proclaim)'s TDD-style assertions.
+(We add some of our own assertions for convenience; check out `test/unit/static/js/test_helpers.js` to see what's been added.)

 <h3 id="testing">The importance of testing</h3>

-With unit testing we ensure adding new features will not break [old ones](/assets/2007/1/15/array-assertions-light.png).
+With unit testing we ensure adding new features will not break old ones.
 We also ensure that the library behaves the same way across all supported browsers.

-When you're submitting a patch you really **should** submit tests, also.
-That way we know you mean business and that we can safely roll it into core.
+When you're submitting a pull request, please also submit tests to cover the code you've written.
 With rare exception, **patches won't get applied if they don't have accompanying tests**; if you write the tests yourself (instead of waiting for someone else to write them for you) you vastly increase your patch's chance of acceptance.

 Patches that _introduce new features_ should have test cases that demonstrate the new functionality.

 Patches that _fix bugs_ should include test cases in order to document what has been fixed.
 For this reason, your test cases should **fail** without your patch and **pass** after it has been applied.

-Before you test your changes, first be sure you've got the latest version of Prototype:

-    git pull

-Git will pull in any changes made to Prototype since you last grabbed the source.
-Then, run `rake dist` so that the changes you made in `src/` get built into the distributable.

-Finally, run the tests:

-    rake test

-This will run Prototype's entire test suite (all unit tests) across all installed browsers: Safari, Firefox, IE, Opera, and Chrome (depending of your platform, of course).
-The tests run, page by page, and pass their results back to the terminal.

-If any of the tests fail, you'll need to figure out why, make the changes, and run the tests again.
-To avoid re-running the whole test suite, you can limit the testing task to certain browsers and/or certain groups of tests:

-    rake test BROWSERS=firefox TESTS=ajax,string

-*Note*: Most tests can be run outside of `rake` simply by opening the corresponding HTML file in a browser.
-But some tests (in particular, those in `ajax.js`) rely on client-server communication.
-Rake faciliates these tests by spawning a local web server.

-The unit testing library itself bears similarity's to Ruby's `Test::Unit` and allows for a broad range of different types of assertions.
-Here's a [presentation about it](http://mir.aculo.us/2006/9/16/adventures-in-javascript-testing).

 <h3 id="mistakes">Common mistakes</h3>